-- the applicant company must be an established small and medium enterprise, based in the European Union;
+It is very important to note that the applicant company must be a registered and established small and medium enterprise, based in the European Union;

 For more information please contact us on [email protected] or [email protected]